droyo/blog/content/9P/index.md

 writing network services.
 To set expectations, this series is not about Go, it is about network protocols and the design of network services.

-While don't hold any illusions about writing better code than what is currently available, I would like to produce something that others would consider using.
+While I don't hold any illusions about writing better code than what is currently available, I would like to produce something that others would consider using.
 It is my hope that with the right API and a sound implementation, I can increase the attractiveness of using 9P when it